New nose drop study aims to bring back lost smell for sinusitis sufferers

 Summary

 This study compares two ways to give steroid medicine to people with chronic sinusitis who have lost their sense of smell due to blocked nasal passages.
-One group will get standard steroid spray, while the other gets steroid drops placed directly into the smell area.
-The goal is to see which method better improves smell function.
+One group will get standard steroid spray, while the other gets steroid drops placed directly where smell happens.
+The goal is to see which method better improves smell and reduces symptoms.
 About 54 adults aged 18-65 with confirmed smell loss will take part.

 Get updates